vuolen/reaktor-k20/README.md

 3. Navigate to the project directory with your terminal and run `lein ring server`
 4. A browser window should open with the website open.
 If not, then navigate to `localhost:8000` with your browser of choice

+## Documentation

+### Overall process

+1. `parser.clj` parses a control file to a simple AST
+2. `htmlgen.clj` takes that AST and generates a HTML representation
+3. `core.clj` hosts the has the server handlers and serves HTML

 ## License

 This program is free software: you can redistribute it and/or modify